 Study participants and design

 Data from 13,103 people with diabetes mellitus registered with a general (family) practice (GP) in Liverpool were included in our model.
-Demographic and systemic risk factors data from primary care systems (EMISweb, EMIS Health Ltd., company based in Leeds which supplies electronic patient record systems and software used in in England) and level of retinopathy obtained from the Liverpool Diabetic Eye Screening Programme (49,520 screening episodes, from 2009 to 2016 ; OptoMize, EMIS Health Ltd.) were linked in a purpose built data warehouse.
+Demographic and systemic risk factors data from primary care systems (EMISweb, EMIS Health Ltd., a company based in Leeds which supplies electronic patient record systems and software used in general practice in England) and level of retinopathy obtained from the Liverpool Diabetic Eye Screening Programme (49,520 screening episodes, from 2009 to 2016 with a median follow-up of 6 years; OptoMize, EMIS Health Ltd.) were linked in a purpose built data warehouse.
 Patients were offered annual screening for DR following national recommendations (28).
 When patients did not attend their first appointment for screening they were offered a second appointment (usually within 6 weeks of the first appointment).
-At screening appointments patients had at least two retinal photographs taken per eye, according to national guidelines, which were graded by accredited technicians to assess the level of DR.
+At screening appointments patients had at least two 45° digital retinal photographs taken per eye, according to national guidelines, which were graded by accredited technicians to assess the level of DR.

-A data sharing allow access to data via the Liverpool Clinical Commissioning Group (CCG).
-Practices were approached between 2013 and 2016 and all 92 agreed to participateatient consent was sought via an opt-out approach approved by the local research ethics committee (13/NW/0196).
-Data from PWD who had opted out of the study (7.3%) were not considered for the .
+A data sharing agreement allowed access to GP data via the Liverpool Clinical Commissioning Group (CCG).
+Practices were approached between 2013 and 2016 and all 92 within the Liverpool area agreed to participate.
+Patient consent was sought via an opt-out approach approved by the local research ethics committee (13/NW/0196).
+Data from PWD who had opted out of the study (7.3%) were not considered for the analyses.
+Patients with only one clinic visit (8.5%) or with no recorded clinical visit within a time window of 18 months before the final visit (8.7%) were also excluded from the analysis.

 Study variables

 Available demographic and systemic risk factors data included age, sex, ethnicity, recorded diagnosis of diabetes (time and type), attendance for screening, HbA1c, diastolic and systolic blood pressure (DBP, SBP), total cholesterol and eGFR recorded over time during follow-up.
 The following disease states were considered for each eye: 1.
 No DR detected; 2.
-Non-referable DR (mild and 3.
+Non-referable DR (mild NPDR / BDR) and 3.
 STDR defined as moderate/severe pre-proliferative DR or proliferative DR and/or maculopathy, i.e., any of the following features: multiple blot haemorrhages, venous beading, intraretinal microvascular abnormalities, new vessels, preretinal/vitreous haemorrhage, fibrovascular proliferation, exudates within 1 disc diameter (1500 μm) of the foveal centre, group of exudates within the macula more than ½ disc area in size, or retinal thickening within 1 disc diameter of the foveal centre.

-Patients with STDR at the prediction were excluded from the analysis.
-For the purpose of this analysis, the values of the time-dependent clinical variables closest to the time of the screen episodes (i.e., annual screen episodes) were used.
+Patients with STDR at the start of the prediction period were excluded from the analysis.
+For the purpose of this analysis, the values of the time-dependent clinical variables closest to the time of the screen episodes (i.e., annual screening episodes) were used.
+A complete case analysis, similar to Scanlon et al., 2015 (9), was followed and screening visits for which model covariates were not available were excluded from the final model.

-tatistical analysis
+Model development and statistical analysis